curl/everything-curl/usingcurl-downloads.md

 ### Storing downloads

-If you try the example download as in the previous section, you'll notice that curl will output the downloaded data to stdout unless told to do something else.
+If you try the example download as in the previous section, you will notice that curl will output the downloaded data to stdout unless told to do something else.
 Outputting data to stdout is really useful when you want to pipe it into another program or similar, but it is not always the optimal way to deal with your downloads.

 Give curl a specific file name to save the download in with `-o [filename]` (with `--output` as the long version of the option), where filename is either